danzi13/Computer-Vision/README.md

   - The images are named in the format `XX-01.png`, where `XX` represents the card identifier (e.g., `KS` for King of Spades) and the number represents the sample.

-### 2. Differences Between Training and Validation Subsets
+### 2. Differences Between Training and Validation Subsets, these sets can be found in photos within each respective folder.
 - **Training Set**: 60% (3) of the images were randomly selected for training.
 This set was collected with a fixed background, consistent lighting, and slight variations in positioning.

 - **Validation Set**: 20% (1) of the images were used for validation.
 The validation images include minor variations in card angles, and slight changes in lighting or background, which helps evaluate the model's generalization.